AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet("remove-attr", attrs[, selector])
 ```

-- `attrs` - required, attribute or list of attributes joined by |
+- `attrs` — required, attribute or list of attributes joined by '|';
-- `selector` - optional, CSS selector, specifies nodes from which attributes will be removed
+- `selector` — optional, CSS selector, specifies DOM nodes from which the attributes will be removed

 **Examples**
 1. Removes by attribute